 4. Maintain Flexibility in Your Training Plan

 You get sick, your partner gets sick, your best friend is getting married.
 These things and more don’t get in the way of training, they are part of life, and should be accounted for somewhere in your framework.
-They WILL happen and without stricly planning for them, knowing what to do when they pop up will mean getting the most from the situation.
+They WILL happen and without strictly planning for them, knowing what to do when they pop up will mean getting the most from the situation.
 Knowing that something is coming up is easy to plan around, but unplanned events are a little different.
-You’re best to refer to principle 3 in these cases and not try and stack your workouts.
+You’re best to refer to Principle 3 in these cases and not try and stack your workouts.

 Much like the workouts in your week, swapping Tuesday for Wednesday is okay.
-This shoffel can help with recovery before the weekend, so you are ‘fresh’ and can get the most out of your long rides on the weekends.
+This shuffle can help with recovery before the weekend, so you are ‘fresh’ and can get the most out of your long rides on the weekends.